jsventures/jobsearch-content/README.md

 2. Then run `cargo install mdbook`
 3. Once done, you can run `make site-dev`, and view the beauty on localhost:3000

+### Deploying the static site

+TODO

-### Building the e-book
+### Building the pdf e-book (content -> build)

+We offer an accompanying pdf of all our content.
 Building the e-book requires the following (examples given for OSX machines):

 ```
 # Install pandoc